MarkBaker/PHPComplex/README.md

 echo Complex\Functions::sinh($complexString);
 ```
+As with operations, you can pass these arguments as Complex objects, or as an array or string that will parse to a complex object.

 In the case of the `pow()` function (the only implemented function that requires an additional argument) you need to pass both arguments when calling the function